rsdoiel/antenna/socal_north.md

 ---

-## People Dressed in Purple to Walk for a Good Cause
+## The Community Dressed in Purple to Walk for a Good Cause

 date: 2023-12-07, from: The Canyon News (COC Student Newspaper)

 <p>You may have seen crowds of purple along Centre Pointe Parkway last&#8230;</p>
-<p>The post <a href="https://canyonsnews.com/people-gathered-in-purple-to-walk-for-a-good-cause/">People Dressed in Purple to Walk for a Good Cause</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>
+<p>The post <a href="https://canyonsnews.com/people-gathered-in-purple-to-walk-for-a-good-cause/">The Community Dressed in Purple to Walk for a Good Cause</a> appeared first on <a href="https://canyonsnews.com">Canyons News</a>.</p>

 <span class="feed-item-link">